VectorInstitute/cave-vlm-cot/README.md

-# CaVe-VLM-CoT: Cite-and-Verify Vision-Language Model with Chain-of-Thought
+# CaVe-VLM-CoT: An Interpretable Vision-Language Model Framework

 A five-stage agentic RAG pipeline for grounded multimodal reasoning on science QA.
 Every answer is backed by cited evidence and verified by a second VLM before being returned — with an automatic feedback loop that retries retrieval when hallucinations are detected.